(1) Full membership of the Institute shall be restricted to:

 The number of full members shall be unlimited.
 A full member is entitled to full voting rights.

-(2) Associate membership of the Institute will be allowed to those persons who fulfil criteria 1a or 1b above or who are registered with the Psychologists Board of Australia as Clinical Psychologist Registrars who are or are not as yet in private practice, but who intend to be within a reasonable time.
+(2) Associate membership of the Institute will be allowed for those persons who fulfil criteria 1a or 1b above and

 The number of Associate members shall be unlimited.
 An Associate Member has no voting rights.